freddyouellette/neural-network-curves/README.md

-# Using a Neural Network to Classify Points Above or Below a Linear Equation
+# Using a Neural Network to Classify Points Above or Below a Curve

 [**Try it here!**](https://neural-network-curves.streamlit.app/)